- PrintArticle Summary

 Dose: varies; extended-release and immediate-release varieties

-Prescription Medications: can cause fatal overdose when combined with opioid medications 6,8
+Prescription Medications: can cause a fatal overdose when combined with opioid medications 6,8

 Contraindications: sleep apnea, respiratory problems, liver problems, myasthenia gravis, acute narrow-angle glaucoma 8